-Before week one begins, do this: rate yourself 1–10 in each area, as you actually are today — not as you wish you were.
+Before week one begins, do this: rate 1–10 in each area, as currently true — not as wished:

-• Health: Do you have the physical energy for the life you want?
+- Health: Is the physical energy present for the life being built?

-• Wealth: Can you make choices based on what you want, not what you can afford?
+- Wealth: Can choices be made based on want, not affordability?

-• Peace: Do you have deep relationships and genuine inner calm?
+- Peace: Are there deep relationships and genuine inner calm?

 Write these numbers down.
-The gap between your honest score and 10 is your design problem.
-The lowest score tells you where your leverage is.
+The gap between the honest score and 10 is the design problem.
+The lowest score reveals the leverage point.

 Week 1: Audit Everything